blog

 Miles vs Cashback: The Core Decision

-- Go for miles if you travel at least twice a year, are aiming for business or first class redemptions, or already have a specific airline loyalty programme you’re building towards.
-Miles cards reward volume and patience: the more you spend consistently, the more value you extract.
+• Go for miles if you travel at least twice a year, you’re building towards a specific airline programme, or you’re aiming for business class redemptions.
+Miles cards reward volume and patience.

-- Go for cashback if you want straightforward returns with no redemption complexity.
-Cashback goes straight back into your pocket, no transfer partners or blackout dates to navigate.
+• Go for cashback if you want guaranteed returns with no redemption complexity.
+Cashback lands in your account with no transfer partners, no blackout dates, and no loyalty programme admin.

 Key Factors to Compare

-- Foreign transaction fees: Every traditional credit card in Singapore charges 3.25% on overseas purchases.
-This is the single biggest hidden cost for travellers.
-Factor it in before comparing earn rates.
+• Foreign transaction fees: Every traditional credit card in Singapore charges 3.25% on overseas purchases.
+Factor this in before comparing earn rates, as it’s the biggest hidden cost for travellers.

 📖 Related Guide: Best Multi-Currency Cards In Singapore: A Full Comparison Guide